gtDMMB/pmfe/MATH-MULBERRY.md

   If so, it is not difficult to download the latest sources, configure, and make them locally in the user's home directory.
 This process has been known to take overnight.
 Then, as above, export an alias to the local ``sage`` binary to run it and its local Python interpreter (or ``ipython shell``).
+* An idea to explicitly use the local ``boost::log::*`` namespace for persistent problems linking against this part of the library is [here](https://stackoverflow.com/a/40277727/10661959).